 Note that these are not get rich quick schemes and they might not work in every situation.
-The idea of this post is to help you brainstorm ways to use your unique skills and resources to make money that might not have occurred to you before.
+This post will help you brainstorm how to use your unique skills and resources to make money in ways that might not have occurred to you before.

-1. Childcare.
-Occasional babysitting is not just for teenagers, in fact many parents prefer to have adult sitters and will pay a premium for experience child minders.
-Consider signing up with a service like Sitter City to find jobs.
+Occasional babysitting is not just for teenagers, in fact, many parents prefer to have adult sitters and will pay a premium for experienced childminders.
+Consider signing up with a service like Care.com to find jobs.

-4. Secret shopping.
 Be sure to read the FTC guide on Mystery Shopping first to give you tips on signing up with a reputable agency.
-Also know that most require you to pay upfront for things like restaurant meals and then reimburse you for expenses along with the fee, so this might not be a good option if you are seriously strapped for cash.
+Also know that you may be required to pay upfront for things like restaurant meals and then reimburse you for expenses along with the fee, so this might not be a good option if you are seriously strapped for cash.

 Blogher is one ad network that bloggers can join to get ads that pay per view and sponsored review opportunities, and there are many more.